 Active participation in the daily care of patients, daily presentations during rounds, history and physical examination skills, ability to generate appropriate differential diagnoses, documentation in the electronic health record, ability to work with all members of the healthcare team, communication skills, professionalism, and attendance.

-Prior approval is required.
-Once approved by department, submit add/drop request to OMSA.
-Availability may be dependent on resident scheduling.
+Additional Information: Availability may be dependent on resident scheduling.
 Final schedule approval will not be available until after August 1st each year.

 DEPARTMENT OF PEDIATRICS Pediatric Nephrology